apache/arrow/docs/source/java/memory.rst

 One of the interfaces defined by memory-core is BufferAllocator.
 This interface collect all the definitions for deal with byte buffer allocation.

-The concrete implementation of the allocator is Root Allocator.
-Applications should generally create one allocator at the start of the program..
+The concrete implementation of the allocator is RootAllocator.
+Applications should generally create one allocator at the start of the program, and use it through the BufferAllocator interface.

 Arrow provides a tree-based model for memory allocation.
 The RootAllocator is created first, then all allocators are created as children of that allocator.
 The RootAllocator is responsible